isha300/flicks-app/README.md

 ### Notes
-Being able to insert and track Logcat messages as well as syncing the Gradle files after entering file dependencies were some of the challenges encountered while building the app.
-These problems were overcome through trial-and-error and a more in-depth exploration of CodePath resources.
+Being able to insert and track Logcat messages as well as syncing the Gradle files after entering file dependencies were some of the challenges encountered and overcome while building the app through trial-and-error and an in-depth exploration of CodePath resources.

-### Open-source libraries used

-- [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing
-- [Glide](https://github.com/bumptech/glide) - Image loading and caching library for Androids